"Charm is a way of getting the answer yes without asking a clear question."

 Charm

 Charm is magnetic presence—the warmth, wit, and attention that draws others in and makes them feel special.
-It's not manipulation or performance.
-Charm is disarming, it can put people at ease and relax defenses.
-It's the capacity to delight, to make people feel seen and appreciated.
+It is not manipulation or performance.
+Charm disarms.
+It puts people at ease and relaxes defenses.
+It is the capacity to delight, to make people feel seen and appreciated.
 People remember how they feel around us long after the moment passes.

 This is the Infinite Player archetype at maturity.
 The Mature Infinite Player uses charm to create genuine connection, not to exploit or conquer.